kkerns20/rb_109/written_assessment/questions_109.md

 example('hello')
 ```
-the example method is invoked and passed and argument of the string `'hello'`.
+the example method is invoked and passed an argument of the string `'hello'`.
 The output of the method will be

 ```ruby
 hello
 hello